poojasgupta/bird-malaria-uce-phylo/README.md

 ```
 multiqc .
 ```
 I did notice that some of the reads still had some adapter contamination towards the end of the reads so probably Trimmotatic is not doing a very good job of removing adapter contamination.
 A web blog post here (https://informatics.fas.harvard.edu/best-practices-for-de-novo-transcriptome-assembly-with-trinity.html) suggested thatTrimGalore, a convenient wrapper for cutadapt, might be better at completely removing adapter contamination in reads.
-Yet to give a try.
+Yet to give it a try.

 ## Mapping Reads to Reference Genome